Lexpedite/blawx/README.md

 Extensive documentation, including the Blawx Beginner's Guide and several examples, is available from inside the application by clicking "Help" in the coding interface.
 You can also view the [documentation on the live demo site](https://dev.blawx.com/docs).

-The most recent video demonstration of Blawx is linked at the top of this file.

 ## Is this software production ready?
 No. Blawx is functional, but it is not production-quality software.
 It is a proof of concept that is intended to motivate investment in similar technologies in the future by demonstrating what they are capable of.

 ## Contributions
-If you have questions on how to use Blawx, please consider joining the [Blawx Slack server](https://blawx.slack.com).
 If you have issues or concerns with the package, please open an Issue here in the [GitHub Repository](https://github.com/Lexpedite/blawx).
 Contributions to the code and documentation are welcome.
 Please contribute responsibly.